taichi-dev/docs.taichi.graphics/README.md

   yarn --cwd=website run crowdin download
   ```

-  to download both **translated** and **approved** translations to your local disk and run `start` listed above to preview the website in your desired locale locally.
+  to download **approved** translations to your local disk and run the `start` command listed above to preview the website in your desired locale locally.
 Note you may need to set the corresponding environment variable
-  `CROWDIN_PERSONAL_TOKEN` locally.
+  `CROWDIN_TOKEN` locally.
 It can be generated from the Crowdin settings page, assuming you have the right permission.

   You need to periodically check/refactor the file structure on Crowdin for any
   source file refactor, check details [here](https://docusaurus.io/docs/i18n/crowdin#maintaining-your-site).
 </details>

+---

 ## Prerequisites